nlenssen/gistempUncertaintyEnsemble/README.md

 * Currently being run on NASA Discover
 * 100 member ensemble of operational python GISTEMP run with input from the GHCN and ERSST uncertainty ensembles
 * Contains all relevant sources of uncertainty other than the LSAT sampling uncertainty which will be added using the following R codebase
+* Downloadable as part of the [Intermediate repository on Zenodo](https://doi.org/10.5281/zenodo.13344579) for Lenssen et al. (2024)

 ## Steps